 Contact Lens Exam

 At Illuimeyes Vision Care in Nashua, NH, Drs.
-Samuel, Daldine and Steadman offer a wide choice of contact lenses such as disposable soft contact, bifocal/multifocal, toric, gas permeable, and colored lenses.
+Samuel and Daldine offer a wide choice of contact lenses such as disposable soft contact, bifocal/multifocal, toric, gas permeable, and colored lenses.
 Whether you wear every day, week by week or month to month disposables, or traditional (vial) lenses, look at our variety of lenses suitable for your specific needs.

 A decent contact lens fit begins with an exhaustive eye exam to guarantee the most accurate prescription and preclude any previous conditions that could disturb contact lens wear.